-Special Olympics - Flag Football Assessment for Individuals Name Role Athlete Unified Sports p artner Jersey Number Coach's Name ar trici Team Name Evaluator's Name Delegation Name (local program) Date of Evaluation Special Olympics North America - Flag Football Assessment for Individuals A. Passing (One choice - place the number of the athlete's most representative skill level in the box below.)
-QB has limited accuracy and arm strength; has trouble completing passes over 5 yards (1) QB can sometimes make a pass to a teammate with light pressure; inconsistent with simple passes; can throw pa • • QB has average skills; has some knowledge of strategy, but stays pretty basic; tends to look at primary receiver; cannot be a second of the stay of th = : yards QB has ability to read more than one passing option; athletic; has strong arm and fairly accurate at 20+ yards (3) QB controls game; knows strategy; strong arm with excellent accuracy; has ability to read plays and use another o (4) ntion if necessary (5) QD controls game, knows strategy, strong arm with executer accuracy, has ability to read plays and use another o SCORE B. Receiving (Catching) (One choice - place the number of the athlete's most representative skill level in the box below.)
-Receiver is inconsistent in catching ball at short distance no pressure, does not attempt to advance the ball (1) Receiver has ability to make the catch consistently while standing still with moderate pressure; advances the ball with uncertainty (2) Receiver has average skills, runs simple routes, can catch pas on the move; limited ability to react to the way defer Receiver can catch on the run regardless of pressure; understands concept of route running; has good speed and · understanding of game Receiver on patch all types of passes including does pass with tight coverage eventlent athleticism, speed and gu (4) Receiver can catch all types of passes including deep pass with tight coverage; excellent athleticism, speed and querunner (5) Tullilei SCORE C. Flag Pulling (One choice - place the number of the athlete's most representative skill level in the box below Player has little concept of pulling flag; low skills and athleticism (1) Understands concept of flag pulling; has trouble pulling flag; low aggressiveness and athleticism (2) Has basic skill of pulling the flag; average athleticism and skill; average quickness; moves to player with ball (3) $Player is \ proficient in \ flag \ pulling; \ understands \ strategy; \ good \ speed \ and \ quickness; \ needs \ some \ coaches \ direction$ Player is excellent in pulling flag; can dominate the game with their athleticism and speed; can force offense into bad decisions; understands strategy (5) SCORE D. Speed and Quickness (One choice - place the number of the athlete's most representative skill level in the Low skills and athleticism; player is slow to react and has no speed (1) Below average speed and quickness; player has trouble keeping up with speed of the game Average quickness and speed; can keep pace in short yardage situations (2) Has good quickness and speed; makes other players change strategy (3) (4) Player is extremely athletic and quick; can consistently elude other players; can dominate game with speed (5) SCORE E. Game Awareness (One choice - place the number of the athlete's most representative skill level in the box below.)
-Very limited understanding of flag football; needs significant prompting from bench or other players (1) Can play a fixed position as instructed by coach; limited knowledge of game; plays for fun (2) Average understanding of game; performs basic skills; identifies run and pass plays; some knowledge of strategy; Good understanding of game; has tools to play game, but needs guidance; reacts to game with assistance (4) Understands the game; implements strategies; runs complicated plays; reacts to the way the other team plays (5)
+Special Olympics - Flag Football Assessment for Individuals Name RoleAthleteUnified Sports parts parts your service of the artner Jersey Number Coach's Name Team Name Evaluator's Name Delegation Name (local program)Date of Evaluation Special Olympics North America - Flag Football Assessment for Individuals A. Passing (One choice - place the number of the athlete's most representative skill level in the box below.)
+QB has limited accuracy and arm strength; has trouble completing passes over 5 yards (1) QB can sometimes make a pass to a teammate with light pressure; inconsistent with simple passes; can throw passes • • QB has average skills; has some knowledge of strategy, but stays pretty basic; tends to look at primary receiver; ca n throw on target up to 20 yards (3) QB has ability to read more than one passing option; athletic; has strong arm and fairly accurate at 20+ yards (4) QB controls game; knows strategy; strong arm with excellent accuracy; has ability to read plays and use another op SCORE B. Receiving (Catching) (One choice - place the number of the athlete's most representative skill level in the b Receiver is inconsistent in catching ball at short distance no pressure, does not attempt to advance the ball (1) Receiver has ability to make the catch consistently while standing still with moderate pressure; advances the ball v • • Receiver has average skills, runs simple routes, can catch pas on the move; limited ability to react to the way defen • • • Receiver can catch on the run regardless of pressure; understands concept of route running; has good speed and o understanding of game (4) Receiver can catch all types of passes including deep pass with tight coverage; excellent athleticism, speed and qu ickness; excellent route runner (5) SCORE C. Flag Pulling (One choice - place the number of the athlete's most representative skill level in the box below.
+Player has little concept of pulling flag; low skills and athleticism (1) Understands concept of flag pulling; has trouble pulling flag; low aggressiveness and athleticism (2) Has basic skill of pulling the flag; average athleticism and skill; average quickness; moves to player with ball Player is proficient in flag pulling; understands strategy; good speed and quickness; needs some coaches direction (3) (4) Player is excellent in pulling flag; can dominate the game with their athleticism and speed; can force offense into strategy (5) SCORE D. Speed and Quickness (One choice - place the number of the athlete's most representative skill level in the b oox below.)
+Low skills and athleticism; player is slow to react and has no speed (1) Below average speed and quickness; player has trouble keeping up with speed of the game (2) Average quickness and speed; can keep pace in short yardage situations (3) Has good quickness and speed; makes other players change strategy (4) Player is extremely athletic and quick; can consistently elude other players; can dominate game with speed (5) SCORE E. Game Awareness (One choice - place the number of the athlete's most representative skill level in the box • Very limited understanding of flag football; needs significant prompting from bench or other players (1) Can play a fixed position as instructed by coach; limited knowledge of game; plays for fun (2) Average understanding of game; performs basic skills; identifies run and pass plays; some knowledge of strategy; r Good understanding of game; has tools to play game, but needs guidance; reacts to game with assistance runs general plays (3) (4) Understands the game; implements strategies; runs complicated plays; reacts to the way the other team plays (5)